hughperkins/EasyCL/README.md

 and forwards between each other, as required.
 They can be passed as an 'input' and 'output' to a CLKernel object.
 They can be reused between kernels.

+Compared to CLWrapper objects, they are more automated, but involve more memory copying.
+They're more mature.

     OpenCLHelper cl(0);

     CLArrayFloat *one = cl.arrayFloat(10000); // create CLArray object for 10,000 floats